Crazy-Marvin/VacationDays/.github/CONTRIBUTING.md

 Following a successful PR review, the project maintainer will merge your contribution into the project.

 Hooray!
-You have successfully contributed to To Don't!
+You have successfully contributed to Vacation Days!